Back

 Inclusion of 3D Animation

-3D animation can pop up in 2D animated videos quite often, and to the inexperienced, it can be undetected.
-Not seeing the line between 2D and 3D is fine if you’ve not even noticed, it wants to blend in seamlessly and just add some extra oomph.
+3D animation can pop up in 2D animated videos quite often, and to the inexperienced, it can be undetected, but the video is more exciting and dynamic, but they may not realise how.
+Not seeing the line between 2D and 3D is fine if you’ve not even noticed, it wants to blend in seamlessly and add some extra oomph.

-Including 3D elements adds background and literally another dimension to the movement and view, so it adds more interest- instead of the same front-on view you see so often with animation.
+Including 3D elements adds background and another dimension to the movement and view, adding more interest and contrast- instead of the same front-on view you see so often with animation.
+All of these elements keep us watching longer and more engaged

-It will often be composited and be the same design style, but it gives a variety to the scene, it’s not just flat facing.
+It will often be composited and have the same design style, but it gives variety to the scene; it’s not just flat-facing.

-But all this means, additional specialised skills in 3D software, modelling and lighting, and then compositing – to make it look like the rest of 2D video.
+All this means is additional specialised skills in 3D software, modelling, rigging and lighting, and then compositing to make it look like the rest of the 2D video.
+If you want to wow your audience, it’s very much worth it.

 See the buildings in their video have been created in 3D space, allowing a camera to pass around as it rises.
 This is much more interesting than a generic pan up, with a completely straight-on looking street.